-Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!
+Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing software in production, published by O’Reilly Media!

 This is Part 5 of the Fundamentals of DevOps and Software Delivery series.
-In Part 4, you learned several key tools and techniques that help developers work together, including version control, build systems, and automated tests.
-But merely having a collection of tools and techniques is not enough: you also need to know how to put them together into an effective software delivery lifecycle (SDLC).
+In Part 4, you learned several tools that help developers work together, including version control, build systems, and automated tests.
+But merely having a collection of tools is not enough.
+You also need to know how to put them together into an effective software delivery lifecycle (SDLC).
+Every company has its own SDLC, some of which work better than others.

-Every company has its own SDLC.
-Some work well.
-Some do not.
-For example, when I worked at LinkedIn, before we did Project Inversion (which you read about in the Preface), our SDLC was based on a release train model, where every two weeks, a "train" would leave the station with new code destined for production.
-To get onto the train, you needed to get your code into a release branch.
-At the time, teams did all of their work in separate feature branches, working in total isolation from all other teams for weeks or months at time.
-Then, three weeks before the scheduled release date, we would need to do integration, where we tried to merge all of these feature branches into one release branch, followed by deployment, where we would try to roll out the release branch to production.
+For example, at LinkedIn, before Project Inversion (which you read about in the Preface), our SDLC was based on a release train model, where every two weeks, a "train" would leave the station with new code destined for production.
+At the time, teams did their work in isolated feature branches, and to get on the train, you needed to get your code into a release branch.
+Several weeks before a scheduled release, we would do integration, where we’d merge feature branches into a release branch, followed by deployment, where we’d roll out the release branch to production.

 Continuous integration (CI)